gpyzy/agile-tool/src/example/readme.md

-Part2 - ajax + thunk
+Part2 - ajax + thunk, return list of users and add the list data to the local state arrays incrementally.